krishnakadiyala/NPAcourse/labs/Lab_19_User_Input.md

 ### Task 3 - Using sys.argv

 This task shows the quickest way to get started working with command line arguments.
-While `argparse` is recommended for more user-friendly scripts, you may want to use `sys.argv` for a quick and easy to pass in args into a script.
+While `argparse` is recommended for more user-friendly scripts, you may want to use `sys.argv` for a quick and easy way to pass in args into a script.

 This task shows how to get started with `sys.argv`